Sid the Seagull

 by Joan Lakin

 'It is just not natural for a bird to be scared of heights!'

 Sid, a young seagull, is a nervous bird and terrified of heights – which is a big problem when you're learning to fly.
 Can he overcome his fear and become a fully grown seaside seagull?

-Our first illustrated book for young children is a charming publication put together with great care and attention.
-Joan Lakin, a first-time writer, based the story on a true sequence of events that she witnessed happening on a neighbour's rooftop in Bridlington.
-Children (5+) will learn the value of overcoming adversity to discover your true self, and gain a new appreciation for this oft-maligned seaside resident (if adults would like to do the same, consult David Agnew's seagull-themed poetry collection, also available from Valley Press).
+Joan Lakin, a first-time writer, based this charming story for young children on a true sequence of events that she witnessed happening on a neighbour's rooftop in Bridlington.
+Children will learn the value of overcoming adversity to discover your true self, and gain a new appreciation for this oft-maligned seaside resident (if adults would like to do the same, consult David Agnew's seagull-themed poetry collection, also available from Valley Press).

 The author is donating all her royalties from sales of Sid the Seagull to the Bluebell Wood Children's Hospice, so should you purchase a copy, you will be supporting an extremely good cause – as well as broadening awareness of the issues faced by young seagulls on route to the sky...